zjfjack/JZCalendarWeekView/README.md

     func weekView(_ weekView: JZLongPressWeekView, didEndAddNewLongPressAt startDate: Date)
     /// When Move long press gesture ends, this function will be called. func weekView(_ weekView: JZLongPressWeekView, editingEvent: JZBaseEvent, didEndMoveLongPressAt startDate: Date)
+    /// When an event is long pressed on, this function will be called. func weekView(_ weekView: JZLongPressWeekView, didBeginLongPressOn cell: JZLongPressEventCell)
     /// Sometimes the longPress will be cancelled because some curtain reason. func weekView(_ weekView: JZLongPressWeekView, longPressType: JZLongPressWeekView.LongPressType, didCancelLongPressAt startDate: Date)
 }